ruanzhijun/online-poker-texas-hold-em/README.md

 * O. Int.
 Menu option.
 * O. String.
 Game reference.
 * I. Bool.
 Does game exist?.
+* I. Bool.
+Has the game started? -> Important to the player which creates the game.
 * O. String.
 Player's ID.
 * I. String.
 Game's phase (State machine).
 * I. Bool.
 Is this player's turn?.